About me

 Editorial support and mentoring

-Coaching and mentoring, enabling organisations to elevate their editorial content.
-Content creation including print and digital reports, press briefings and thought leadership pieces.
+I coach and mentor writers, elevating their editorial content.
+Project management and content creation includes websites, reports, press briefings and thought leadership pieces.

 Get in touch – find out more.